Tractor Driver Resume Examples

 Operations Manager

-- Proven track record of improving operational efficiency
+- Track record of improving operational efficiency

 - Strong leadership and team management skills